GoogleCloudPlatform/pgadapter/README.md

 -a
   * Use authentication when connecting.
 Currently authentication is not strictly implemented in the proxy layer, as it is expected to be run locally, and will ignore any connection not stemming from localhost.
-However, it is a useful compatibility option if the PostgreSQL client is set to always authenticate.
+It is however a useful compatibility option if the PostgreSQL client is set to always authenticate.
 Note that SSL is not included for the same reason that authentication logic is not: since all connections are local, sniffing